wallarm/product-documentation/docs/latest/user-guides/bola-protection.md

 Then you can fine-tune the default Wallarm behavior by editing the BOLA autodetection template as follows:

 * Change the threshold for requests from the same IP to be marked as the BOLA attacks.
-* Change the reaction when exceeding threshold - set to BOLA attack source IP [denylisting](ip-lists/denylist.md).
+* Change the reaction when exceeding threshold - set to [denylist](ip-lists/denylist.md) or [graylist](ip-lists/graylist.md) the IP of the BOLA attack source.

 ![!BOLA trigger](../images/user-guides/bola-protection/trigger-template.png)